apache/nifi-minifi-cpp/CONFIGURE.md

 **NOTE:** If the volatile repository reaches the maximum number of entries, it will start to drop the oldest entries, and replace them with the new entries in round robin manner.
 Make sure to set the maximum number of entries to a reasonable value, so that the repository does not run out of memory.

 ### Configuring Repository storage locations
-Persistent repositories, such as the Flow File repository, use a configurable path to store data.
+Persistent repositories, such as the Flow File repository, use configurable paths to store data.
+The application detects its installation type at runtime and uses the appropriate default locations.

-The repository locations and their defaults are defined below.
-By default the MINIFI_HOME env variable is used.
-If this is not specified we extrapolate the path and use the root installation folder.
+In a self-contained installation (from a .tar.gz archive), paths are relative to the application's root directory, which is typically configured using the ${MINIFI_HOME} environemnt variable.
 You may specify your own path in place of these defaults.

     # in minifi.properties
     nifi.provenance.repository.directory.default=${MINIFI_HOME}/provenance_repository
     nifi.flowfile.repository.directory.default=${MINIFI_HOME}/flowfile_repository
     nifi.database.content.repository.directory.default=${MINIFI_HOME}/content_repository

+In a Filesystem Hierarchy Standard (FHS) installation (from an RPM package), the default location for all persistent repositories is /var/lib/nifi-minifi-cpp/

+    # in minifi.properties
+    nifi.provenance.repository.directory.default=/var/lib/nifi-minifi-cpp/provenance_repository
+    nifi.flowfile.repository.directory.default=/var/lib/nifi-minifi-cpp/flowfile_repository
+    nifi.database.content.repository.directory.default=/var/lib/nifi-minifi-cpp/content_repository

 ### Configuring compression for rocksdb database